LunieLu/pawsitively-survey/README.md

 - Manual Testing:
     - Provided invalid inputs in each of the validation loops.
         - Examples such as: Strings where numbers expected, inputs out of range, differing inputs from y/n input.
-        - Tested in local terminal.
+        - Tested in local terminal and the Code Institute Heroku terminal.

 - [PEP8 online validation check](http://pep8online.com/)
     - Upon first check, the validator returned 2 yellow errors.